Career Advice

 Leadership Training and Development

 Investing in leadership training and development programs is a crucial initial step to counteract toxic workplace culture.
-These programs ought to extend beyond merely improving technical and managerial skills, emphasizing the cultivation of emotional intelligence, empathy, and effective communication.
+These programs should extend beyond improving technical and managerial skills to cultivate emotional intelligence, empathy, and effective communication.

 Workshops on active listening and feedback techniques, for instance, equip leaders to recognize the significance of valuing their team‘s contributions.
 This approach fosters an inclusive and supportive work environment by ensuring team members feel acknowledged and valued.